AlexBarthlett/Client-Server-Replication-Project/README.md

 User: test@regis.edu
 Password: TestP@ss

-Use the prompts given to alter the database and to create new accounts such as none admin related accounts.
+Use the prompts given to alter the database and to create new accounts such as non-admin related accounts.